hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The Andes Mountains were lush and green in January

-Remember, at these altitudes the weather is wild, volatile, and can change in an instant.
+Remember, at these high altitudes, the weather is wild, volatile, and can change in an instant.

-For reference, here are the altitudes of popular sleeping villages along the Quilotoa trek:
+For reference, here are the Quilotoa Loop elevations of popular sleeping villages along the trek.

 Quilotoa Loop Tour vs. Independent Hiking Quilotoa Loop